make init-project-drupal

 The corresponding make restore-snapshot

-target will run a lando db-import
+target will run a ddev import-db

 on the “latest” symlink, thus restoring the site to where it was when the most